renfredxh/pulse/README.md

 Pulse
 ===
-Pulse is a web-based rhythm editor built with Rails and Bankbone.js.
-Pulse showcases the capabilities of producing synchronous audio via a Javascript application.
+Pulse is an interactive web-based rhythm editor built with Rails and Bankbone.js.
+I built it mainly for fun, as well as to showcase the capabilities of dynamically loading and playing synchronous audio via a client-side Javascript application.

 Demo - [pulse.renfredh.in](http://pulse.renfredh.in/)